 Current view of lower extremities after eight weeks of intensive complex decongestive treatment.

 It is common for patients to relate the onset of lymphedema to an episode of cellulitis.
 However, it can be difficult to determine whether the cellulitis was due to her lymphedema, or the other way around.
 Her age of onset, the fact that her foot was affected, and the severity of its progression are factors that suggest she might originally have had a form of primary lymphedema (lymphedema tarda), which presents about the age of 35.
 In other words, inherently inadequate lymphatic function may have predisposed her to cellulitis (a problem for which she was even at higher risk due to diabetes mellitus).
-The trigger for the development of clinically apparent lymphedema was likely the episode of cellulitis, with ...
+The trigger for the development of clinically apparent lymphedema was likely the episode of cellulitis, with subsequent damage to the ...